 We are one of less than a handful of go-to firms for “bet the company” patent litigation, regardless of the jurisdiction where the litigation—often litigations—are filed.
 We represent many of the world’s leading technology companies in their most important matters.
 Many of their disputes are fought on multiple fronts and involve multiple litigations in venues around the world.
 Invariably they involve litigations in the U.S. and the EU.

 We have won numerous important patent cases both before and at trial in numerous jurisdictions throughout the United States, including the ITC.
-We have also won many cases in Germany where more than 80% of EU patent litigations are filed.
+We have also won many cases in Germany where approximately two thirds of EU patent litigations are filed.
 Those cases have involved a wide range of technologies and have often been the subject of substantial media attention.
-The “Smartphone Wars” are a recent example.
-We have represented Motorola, Samsung, and HTC in epic battles with Apple.
+The “Smartphone Wars” and the Qualcomm v.
+Apple litigations are recent examples.
+We have represented Qualcomm, Google, Motorola, Samsung, and HTC in epic battles with Apple.

 Our clients hire us because we win.
 We win because we focus on what matters to the exclusion of what does not.
 At the beginning of each case, we figure out which issues are the most critical to achieving early victories.
 By identifying the key pressure points and working to develop case strategies accordingly, we help our clients gain the leverage they need to resolve cases on their terms, not those of their opponents.
 We do so efficiently.